-Reyburn Lominack is an associate in the Columbia office.
+Reyburn Lominack is Of Counsel in the Columbia office.
 He is certified by the South Carolina Supreme Court as a Specialist in Employment and Labor Law.
 He represents employers of all sizes in state and federal trial and appellate courts, as well as administrative tribunals.
 Reyburn also advises clients on day-to-day employment issues arising under statutes such as Title VII, the FMLA, the ADA, the ADEA, and the FLSA.

 Additionally, Reyburn assists employers with traditional labor matters, including union avoidance campaigns, unfair labor practice charges, grievance arbitrations, and collective bargaining negotiations.
 He also represents employers in industries such as sales, financial services, and insurance on both the plaintiff and defense side in employee defection matters, including lawsuits involving non-competition, non-solicitation, and non-disclosure agreements, the Computer Fraud and Abuse Act, and state trade secret and unfair trade practice statutes.